CountESS-Project/CountESS/docs/installing-countess/index.md

         echo 'export PATH=$HOME/homebrew/bin:$PATH' >> .bash_profile
         source .bash_profile

-2. Use homebrew to install a recent Tk library and Python 3.10 into your `$HOME/homebrew/bin` directory.
+2. Use homebrew to install a recent Tk library, Python 3.10 and rust into your `$HOME/homebrew/bin` directory.
 This step is pretty slow:

-        brew install tcl-tk python@3.10 python-tk@3.10
+        brew install tcl-tk python@3.10 python-tk@3.10 rust

    Optionally, add symlinks to your upgraded software for `python` and `pip`: